tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 ## What is the code doing

 > Code is easy to understand when it clearly reflects the problem it’s solving, and thus openly exposes that problem’s domain.
-> -- 99 Bottles of OOP

-One way to help identify where your code falls on the concrete-abstract spectrum is to see if a surface-level reading of the code can reveal what problem it is meant to solve.
-In the book, the authors ask questions intended to reveal if you can easily see how similar or different code paths would be.
+According to the book, one way to help identify where your code falls on the concrete-abstract spectrum is to see if a surface-level reading of the code can reveal what problem it is meant to solve.
+The authors suggest asking questions that will reveal similarities and differences between code paths.
 When code is abstract, you often "hide" variations in your abstractions.
-As a result, more abstract code will be more difficult to, at a glance, identify obvious code path variations.
+As a result, more abstract code will be more difficult to, at a glance, identify code path variations.
 Below are some questions the authors suggest asking to evaluate the understandability of a solution to the 99 Bottles problem.

 1. How many verse variants are there?
 1. Which verses are most alike?
 In what way?